 Note that the syntax supports both a defaultValue attribute and the default value being specified by the element value.
 Only one or the other may be present (otherwise it is a Schema Definition Error).
 To set the default value to "" (empty string), the defaultValue attribute syntax must be used, or the expression { "" } must be used as the element value.

-Note the value of the name attribute is an NCName.
+Note also that the value of the name attribute is an NCName.
 The name of a variable is defined in the target namespace of the schema containing the definition.
 If multiple dfdl:defineVariable definitions have the same 'name' attribute in the same namespace then it is a Schema Definition Error.

-A default instance of the variable is created (with global scope).
-7.7.2Further instances of the variable may subsequently be created on schema elements.
-If the variable has a default value, this will used as the default value for any instances of the variable (unless overridden when the instance is created).
+A default instance of the variable is automatically created (with global scope) at the start of processing.
+Additional instances of a variable can be created.
+See Section 7.7.2 below.

 The external property is optional.
 If not specified it takes the default value 'false'.
-If true, the value may be provided by the DFDL processor and this external value will be used as the global default value overriding any defaultValue specified on the dfdl:defineVariable.
+If true, the value may be provided by the DFDL processor and this external value will be used as the global default value overriding any defaultValue specified on the dfdl:defineVariable annotation.
 The mechanism by which the processor provides this value is implementation-defined.

 There is no required order between dfdl:defineVariable and other schema level defining annotations or a dfdl:format annotation that may refer to the variable.

-A defaultValue expression is evaluated before processing the data stream begins.
+A defaultValue expression is evaluated before processing of the data stream begins.

-A defaultValue expression can refer to other variables but not to the Infoset (so no path locations).The referenced variable must either have a defaultValue or be external.
+A defaultValue expression can refer to other variables but not to the Infoset (so no path locations).When a defaultValue expression references other variables, the referenced variables each must either have a defaultValue or be external.
 It is a Schema Definition Error otherwise.

 If a defaultValue expression references another variable then that prevents the referenced variable's value from ever changing, that is, it is considered to be a read of the variable's value.